MX-record/MX-Record/index.md

-# MX Record
-## A collection of high quality email newsletters

 MX Record helps you find the best newsletter in your industry - and helps high quality newsletters grow their audiences.

 ### Our family